nik-hil/new-lovalable-clone/README.md

 - 🎨 Modern, responsive designs
 - 🔄 Iterative refinement - keep improving your website
 - 👀 Live preview with iframe
+- � Prompt history tracking - see all your previous prompts
+- 💾 Download websites as ZIP files
-- 🚀 Open generated sites in new tabs
+- �🚀 Open generated sites in new tabs
 - 📱 Mobile-friendly interface

 ## Setup